Taradale

 The town is perhaps best known for the Taradale Viaduct, a historic 36-metre-tall railway bridge built between 1858 and 1862 that still carries the Melbourne–Bendigo line across Back Creek.
 Taradale's main street offers a pub, a general store, and a scattering of heritage buildings, while surrounding farmland and bushland provide opportunities for walking and cycling.
 Its location on the Calder Freeway makes it accessible for day-trippers from Melbourne, and the proximity to Castlemaine and Kyneton means residents can easily access larger regional services, galleries, cafes, and markets.

-Taradale falls under postcode 3447 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Macedon (Northern Victoria) electorate.
+Taradale falls under postcode 3447 and is governed by the Mount Alexander Council (Local Government Area).
+For federal elections, residents vote in the electorate of Bendigo, while state elections fall under the Macedon (Northern Victoria) electorate.

 Location